 - Take turns to roll a ball to each other e.g mummy’s turn, Lily’s turn etc.

-- Extend your child’s play skills by joining in the play, following what they are doing and gradually showing them how they make meaningful links play e.g spoon in the cup, teddy on bed sleeping
+- Extend your child’s play skills by joining in their play, following what they are doing and gradually showing them how they make meaningful links in their s play e.g spoon in the cup, teddy on bed sleeping